 At Church of the Savior we are committed to the arts.
 We are also committed to the artistic community in South Bend, Indiana.
 For that reason we have opened our atrium as a gallery for fine art.
 We host around 10 shows per year, and our curator is Ramiro Rodriguez.

-Our current exhibit features works by Lorraine Whitt.
+Our current exhibit features photographs by Vasilisa Kiselevich.

-We are in the season of Advent.
-Click here to see our Advent Worship Series.
+We are in the season of Lent.
+Click here to see our Lent Worship Series.

 Minister of the Word

 Rev. Dr. Chris Rea (B.A.
 Dordt College, 2001; M.Div.
 Calvin Seminary, 2015; Ph.D.
 University of Notre Dame, 2010), was ordained into ministry in June of 2016, and has received training in chaplaincy and spiritual direction.
 Chris is married to Mike, who is a philosopher, and they have five children.
 Chris enjoys running, reading, and hanging out in the backyard with her family.
 "The part of being a pastor that I love best is meeting with parishioners and listening to their stories of faith and doubt."